Kreattehak/ClientDatabase/README.md

 This project has convenient log system.
 Logs are saved at your user home location in ClientDatabase folder.
 So if you account is named 'User', this path looks like that `C:\Users\User\ClientDatabase\logs`.

+You can see example logs in `exampleLogs.log`file or directly [here](https://github.com/kamil-olejniczak/ClientDatabase/blob/master/exampleLogs.log)

 ### Some of design choices I took:
 This project still contains 'old' version of this app which was based on JSP and some basic Spring Security authentication, it's updated to get authentication token from cookie.